 Because long ago, someone you trusted to love and accept you unconditionally didn’t.

 5. Trauma from Past Rejection

-You can probably think of moments from your past that seem to justify your tendency to push people away.
+You can probably think of moments from your past that seem to justify pushing someone away now.

 6. Low Self-Esteem